JulieKeisler/DRAGON/README.md

 ## References ##
 <a id="1">[1]</a>
-Keisler, J., Talbi, E. G., Claudel, S., & Cabriel, G. (2023).
-An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters. arXiv preprint arXiv:2303.12797.
+Keisler, J., Talbi, E. G., Claudel, S., & Cabriel, G. (2024).
+An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters.
+Journal of Machine Learning Research.